marianc000/cloudFunctionDriveSheets/README.md

-# Using Google Drive API and Google Sheets API in Google functions
+# Using Google Drive and Google Sheets APIs in Cloud functions

 Submit a form to a Google function that saves files to a Google Drive folder and then saves file properties to a Google Sheet